Do we teach with fidelity to an SSP programme?

 How do we reach the lowest 20% pupils in each class?

-- The Reading Leader monitors phonics lessons to ensure all are of the highest standard, thereby reducing the number of pupils who need extra support.
+- The Reading Leader monitors phonics lessons to ensure all are of the highest standard and following the programme, thereby reducing the number of pupils who need extra support.

-- Daily short, 1:1 interventions (using Letters and Sounds strategies) are in place for those pupils falling behind.
+- Daily short, 1:1 interventions (using 'Unlocking Letters and Sounds' strategies) are in place for those pupils falling behind.